nasa/vscode-pvs/releases/README.md

 Please, be careful and note that these versions are usually **highly experimental**.
 Use them defensively and be prepared for unexpected fails.

+If you have any issues of doubt about this process, please contact mariano.m.moscato _at_ nasa.gov

 # VSCode-PVS for PVS 8.0 on a Mac Computer

 ## Prerequisites